CHOOSE A LANGUAGE BELOW

 SHARE:

 Images of the poem have been used for this blog to preserve its form.
-Please click on the images to the right to read the poem.

 Image reads: Cultural Identity Theft: Immeasurable Suffering September 27, 1884 Zitkála-Šá Re: Notice of Data Breach NOTICE OF DATA BREACH recent cybersecurity attack Force Native Americans to assimilate into white American society[1] “I cried aloud, shaking my head all the while until I felt the cold blades of the scissors against my neck, and heard them gnaw off one of my thick braces,” she wrote unauthorized access to your personal information has occurred Then she realized the teachers who had taken her traditional clothing upon her arrival wanted to cut her hair, too.
 Proud of her long black hair and raised to associate short cuts with the shame of captured warriors, Zitkála-Šá snuck away from the other children.
 But the adults found her hiding place.
 They dragged the kicking child into another room and tied her to a chair.